 Other Places to SearchCall the Union County Humane Society at 937.642.6716 to ask about your lost pet.
 Our staff will assist you in looking at the animals currently in our facility.
 We hold animals that seem to be owned for three full days (not including the day of admission or disposition).

 Call Mary Jane Stockdale at 614.471.7397.
 She is a lost/found service.

 Call the Union County Dog Warden at 937.645.4110.

+Don’t Give Up!Animals who’ve been lost for months or even years have been reunited with their owners.
 A pet – even an indoor pet – has a better chance of being returned if he/she always wears a collar and an ID tag with your name, address and telephone number.
 Ask your veterinarian about permanent methods of identification (such as microchips).